 Many cruise lines allow you to bring a limited amount of non-alcoholic drinks on embarkation day.
 The rules vary by cruise line.

-• Carnival Cruise Line: A guest can bring a maximum of 12 sealed, unopened cans or cartons (12 oz or less) of sparkling water, soda, energy drinks, juice, or milk per person.
-Glass or plastic bottles are not allowed.
+- Carnival Cruise Line: A guest can bring a maximum of 12 sealed, unopened cans or cartons (12 oz or less) of sparkling water, soda, energy drinks, juice, or milk per person.
+The cruise line doesn’t allow glass or plastic bottles.
 The drinks must be in the guest’s carry-on luggage.

-• Norwegian Cruise Line: Guests are not allowed to bring water, soda, or juice onboard.
+- Norwegian Cruise Line: Prohibits guests from bringing water, soda, or juice onboard.

-• MSC Cruises: Non-alcoholic beverages are not allowed in luggage of any kind.
+- MSC Cruises: Prohibits non-alcoholic beverages of any kind.

 Drinking age on cruise ships